awkwardengineer/time-blocker/3-project-plans/040-list-crud-ordering.md

      - Write tests: integration tests for empty state display and interactions

 6. **Restore Archived Tasks (Individual Only)**
    - **Description:** Only individual tasks can be restored.
-If the task's original list is archived, prompt to restore to an unnamed list.
+If the task's original list is archived (but exists), prompt to restore the list or restore to an unnamed list.
+If the list was deleted, prompt to restore to an unnamed list.
 If the list is active, restore normally.
    - **Acceptance Criteria:**
      - Only individual tasks can be restored (no bulk restore)
-     - If task's original list is archived:
+     - If task's original list is archived (but still exists in database):
        - Detect that the list is archived
        - Show prompt: "This task's list is archived.
+Restore the list, or restore to an unnamed list?"
+       - Option 1: Restore the list (clears list's `archivedAt`, restores task to original list)
+       - Option 2: Restore to an unnamed list (creates new unnamed list or uses existing one)
+       - Option 3: Cancel restore
+     - If task's original list was deleted (no longer exists in database):
+       - Detect that the list doesn't exist
+       - Show prompt: "This task's list no longer exists.
 Restore to an unnamed list?"
        - If yes: Restore task to a new unnamed list (or existing unnamed list if one exists)
        - If no: Cancel restore
      - If task's original list is active: